jro31/jethro-codes/_articles/my-story.md

 Through a combination of running and starvation, I shed almost half my bodyweight in just a few weeks.

-Looking back, that might not have been the healthiest way to do it, but it worked.
+Looking back, that might not have been the healthiest way to do it, but it was effective.

 Fitness, and running in particular, were suddenly very important to me.